arangodb/docs/3.5/aql/functions-date.md

 ---
 layout: default
-description: AQL offers functionality to work with dates
+description: AQL offers functionality to work with dates as numeric timestamps and as ISO 8601 date time strings
+title: AQL Date Functions
 ---
 Date functions
 ==============